mfshi03/newsite/data/authors/default.md

 Hello!
 My name is Michael Shi and I am an undergraduate computer science student at Virginia Tech.
 I am passionate about learning and have broad interests in software development, machine learning, mathematics, business and psychology.

-In my free time, I like to hoop, code, watch documentaries, listen to podcasts, and go on random rabbit holes on the internet.
+In my free time, I like to hoop, code, play online chess, watch documentaries, listen to podcasts, and just go on random rabbit holes on the internet.